This year, marketers have the opportunity to reimagine what an effective conversion rate optimization (CRO) strategy entails.

 As a result, the lens through which we look at CRO must expand.
 We have to take a broader, more holistic view of CRO in order to build and maintain high conversion rates.

 Adjusting to this new perspective requires a shift in strategy.
-To create a competitive CRO strategy in 2020, marketers should consider the following 5 tactics.
+To create a competitive CRO strategy, marketers should consider the following 5 tactics.

 Increase Site Speed